limbail/horus/README.md

     AUTOMATION:
     - Some repetitive tasks.

-    This project will be update in my free time, if someone want to help, write me some email or push some commit.
+    This project will be updated in my free time, if someone want to help me, write me some email or push some commit.
   </p>
 </div>